dalemyers/xcrun/README.md

 ## Testing

-To run the tests, all you need to do is run `tox`.
-If you don't have tox installed already, it can be installed by running `pip install tox --user`.
-It is recommended that you install tox in a virtual environment.
+To run the tests, all you need to do is run `python -m pytest tests` from the root directory.